-As important as regular check-ups and great health insurance are to your wellbeing, even they're no match against the common cold.
+As important as regular checkups and great health insurance are to your well-being, even they are no match against the common cold.

 This pesky bug has plagued us since the beginning of civilization itself.
 The ancient Egyptians had cold-related hieroglyphs, the 5th-century Greek physician Hippocrates noted that the cold occurs more in the winter, and the Aztecs treated this ailment by mixing together chili pepper, honey, and tobacco.

 As we all know by now, the common cold is a highly contagious respiratory illness typically involving a runny or stuffy nose, coughing, and a sore throat.
 Because a cold rarely becomes a serious health problem, we tend to regard it as an incurable nuisance.

 So, how do you shake it?
 To help keep you sniffle-free, we've compiled a list of proven ways to avoid, and beat, the common cold.

 Practice healthy habits